A Review of Chemical Additives, Toxins, and Offgassing in Siding/Cladding

 Do not fully adhere a faux stone right to the WRB.
 That will not be best practice for mold prevention.

 8. Vinyl/Plastic Siding – Are they a Healthy Choice?

 Vinyl siding is a common low-cost option.
 It comes with the color embedded and does not need to be painted.
 Though it can fade with time and you may choose to repaint it for that reason.

 Some is hollow, and some in insulated with EPS foam (polystyrene).
 Vinyl can look like wood and even cedar shake.

 I got samples from KP and I did not detect any vinyl offgassing.
 I suspect these samples had already offgassed because I can detect offgassing from hard vinyl windows and LVP flooring.

 If you are extremely sensitive you may want to track down a piece of this from the hardware store that is as freshly produced as the product you will be using on the house.

-Insulated vinyl seems particularly designed to go right up against the WRB/sheathing with no rainscreen (which I wouldn’t do in any mold preventative build).
+Insulated vinyl (with foam backing) seems particularly designed to go right up against the WRB/sheathing with no rainscreen (which I wouldn’t do in any mold preventative build).

 For those that want to steer clear of vinyl, KP also makes polypropylene siding.
 This plastic is safe for almost everyone.